 Jenny Mai Phan, Ph.D.

-[Image of a southeastern Asian woman with short highlighted brown hair smiling and wearing a polka dotted blouse]
+[Photo of a southeastern Asian woman with short highlighted brown hair smiling and wearing a polka dotted blouse in front of a tree]

-In 2022, I began a Research Postdoctoral Fellowship (NINDS-funded T32) in the Center for Autism Spectrum Disorders at the Children's National Hospital
+In 2022-2024, I completed a Research Postdoctoral Fellowship (NINDS-funded T32) in the Center for Autism at the Children's National Hospital

 In 2020-2022 and at the near initial peak of the COVID-19 pandemic, I completed a two-year fellowship training program at the Waisman Center at the University of Wisconsin-Madison as a Postdoctoral Fellow (NICHD-funded T32)